ZEGOCLOUD/zego_uikit_prebuilt_live_audio_room_example_rn/Readme.md

 - `userID`, `userName` and `roomID` can only contain numbers, letters, and underlines (\_).
 - Users that join the room with the same `roomID` can talk to each other.
+- For a single user, the sum of all Key-Value pairs must be within 100 bytes and a maximum of 20 pairs can be configured.
+- Each Key must be within 8 bytes.
+- Each Value must be within 64 bytes.

 </div>

 ```javascript